cbk914/text2speech/README.md

 VOICE is the optional argument specifying the voice to be used for the speech synthesis.
 It should be a valid voice name from Google's Text-to-Speech API.
 If not provided, the default voice for the detected language will be used.

 --convert is an optional flag.
-If provided, the script will also convert the input text to Speech Synthesis Markup Language (SSML) and save it in a .ssml file in the same directory as the audio files.
+If provided, the script will also convert the input text to Speech Synthesis Markup Language (SSML) and save it in a .ssml file in the same directory.

 The text2speech.py script is an interactive program that synthesizes speech from text using Google's Text-to-Speech API.